FlipperPA/ansible-ubuntu-python3-django/README.md

-# Ubuntu, Python 3, Apache & Django Ansible Playbooks and Roles
+# Ubuntu, Python 3, Apache & Django: Ansible Playbooks and Roles

-This repository holds Ansible playbooks and roles for configuring Python 3 & Django servers.
-You should be able to clone the repository and follow these steps to get a server up and running; this has been tested with Digital Ocean droplets, and can be adapted to other infrastructures as well.
+We could call this something moronic like the U-PAD stack, but just in case you're ever required to use this particular concoction of technology, hopefully there are some helpful notes and examples here.
+This repository holds Ansible playbooks and roles for configuring Python 3 & Django servers; you should be able to clone the repository and follow these steps to get a server up and running; this has been tested with Digital Ocean droplets, and can be adapted to other infrastructures as well.

 These instructions assume the following: